 For some people, the uphill-both-ways struggle suffocates.
 Not everybody is Kurt from Glee, Jack MacFarland from Will & Grace, Cam or Mitchell from Modern family or even Edward Kinear’s Simon Bishop in As Good as It Gets.
 Some don’t have a happy story to tell because no matter how hard they try, they just never find joy.
 Tyler Clementi, Raymond Chase, Justin Aaberg, Billy Lucas, Cody J. Barker, Seth Walsh, Asher Brown, Harrison Chase Brown, Felix Sacco, Lance Lundsten, Tiffani Maxwell, Caleb Nolt, Jaheem Herrera, Carl Joseph Walker-Hoover, Simone Back and James Bassett; a register of the beautiful lights now dark because of the desolation in unacceptance and the loneliness of a broken spirit.

 These were very real people who lived very real lives – just like you and I. They got dressed every morning hoping they looked nice and went out to do what they had to do to get through the day – just like you and I. They had mothers and fathers, brothers and sisters, teachers and friends – just like you and I. Unlike you and I however, each of their journeys ended too soon… two of them were as young as 11 when they took their own lives.

 Hope is rising however.
-More and more international media attention works to make bare the beauty of uncertainty and individuality while people with power are getting behind the fight to expose this epidemic and foster a better, healthier tolerance.
-James Bassett found solace in the pageantry and eccentricity driven by individual-expression and brought to the fore for him by performing artist, Lady Gaga.
-And because of the power available to the online community, James’ mother hopes to be able to fulfill his final wish.
+More and more international media attention works to make bare the beauty of uncertainty and individuality, while people with power are getting behind the fight to expose this epidemic and foster a better, healthier tolerance.
+James Bassett found solace in the pageantry and eccentricity driven by his individual-expression, and brought to the fore for him by performing artist Lady Gaga.
+And because of the power available through online communities, James’ mother hopes to be able to fulfil his final wish.